Custom Software vs. Off-the-Shelf: How to Make the Right Call

 Frequently asked questions

 Is custom software always more expensive than SaaS?
-Upfront, almost always.
-Over three to five years, often not — especially once you account for per-seat fees that scale with your team and the hours lost working around a tool that doesn’t fit.
-The honest answer is that it depends on your volume and how unusual your process is, which is why the three-year comparison matters more than the sticker price.
+Up front, almost always.
+Over three to five years, often not, especially once you count the per-seat fees that grow with your team and the hours lost working around a tool that doesn’t fit.
+The honest answer is that it depends on your volume and how unusual your process is, which is exactly why the three-year comparison beats the sticker price.

-How long does custom software take to build?
-For a focused tool or integration, typically 4–8 weeks.
-Larger, client-facing applications run 3–6 months.
-The single biggest factor is scope clarity — projects that drift in length are usually projects where the requirements kept changing.
+How long does a custom build take?
+For a focused tool or integration, usually four to eight weeks.
+Bigger, customer-facing applications run three to six months.
+The single biggest factor is how clear the scope is.
+Projects that drag on are almost always projects where the requirements kept moving.

-What happens if my needs change after it’s built?
-That’s the advantage of custom: it changes when you do.
-With off-the-shelf, you wait for the vendor’s roadmap (or don’t get the change at all).
-With custom software, the system is yours to evolve — which is why budgeting for some ongoing maintenance is part of doing it right.
+What if my needs change after it’s built?
+That’s the whole advantage of custom.
+It changes when you do.
+With off-the-shelf you wait on the vendor’s roadmap, or you never get the change at all.
+With custom the system is yours to evolve, which is also why budgeting a little for ongoing upkeep is just part of doing it right.

 Can I start small instead of replacing everything?
 Yes, and usually you should.
-A single custom integration or internal tool that removes your worst bottleneck is a great first project.
-It delivers value quickly and tells you a lot about whether a larger build is worth it.
+One custom integration or internal tool that kills your worst bottleneck is a great first project.
+It pays off fast and tells you a lot about whether a bigger build is worth it.

-We’re happy to talk through this for your specific situation.
-Start a conversation and we’ll help you figure out which path makes more sense — even if the answer is “use Notion.”
+I’m happy to talk through your specific situation.
+Start a conversation and I’ll help you figure out which path makes more sense, even if the answer turns out to be “just use Notion.”

 Written by